-In April 2019, Wheels Technology, Xindian Information, and each of the shareholders of Xindian Information entered into an equity pledge agreement, which includes terms substantially similar to the equity pledge agreement relating to Beijing CHJ described above.
+In April 2019, Wheels Technology, Xindian Information, and each of the shareholders of Xindian Information entered into an equity pledge agreement, which includes terms substantially similar to the equity pledge agreement relating to Beijing CHI described above.

 We have completed the registration of the equity pledge relating to Xindian Information with the competent office of the SAMR in accordance with the PRC Property Law.
-The equity pledge of the majority of shareholders of Beijing CHJ will have complete equity pledge registrations.
+The equity pledge of the majority of shareholders of Beijing CHJ has been registered with the competent office of the SAMR in accordance with the PRC Property Law.
+We expect that all of the shareholders of Beijing CHJ will have complete equity pledge registrations.